ukangur/LDPCGaussian/README.md

 ---

+You can find different input examples in the folder "example inputs".
+These inputs were also used to measure the speed of the algorithm.
 For any additional questions please contact the author (owner of repository).